sjain226/Fetch-BE-Internship-Challenge/README.md

 { "payer": "DANNON", "points": -3000 }}
 ]

-## Rules
+#### Rules
-the payers points should not go in negative and if the points spent is more than the what payer has in total , a status of code 400 would be displayed with a message saying "user doesn't have enough points.".
+The payers points should not go in negative, and if the points spent is more than what payer has in total , a status of code 400 would be displayed with a message saying "user doesn't have enough points.".

 ### Endpoint : Get Balance
 - Path: /balance